16 Programmatic Trends Shaping the Advertising Industry in 2022 [UPD]

 As the web is maturing, the audience is getting smarter and more demanding.
 It is getting harder for advertisers to reach their prospective customers without smart audience management, segmenting, tailored targeting, and highly personalized ads.
 That is where programmatic advertising comes in handy.
 Programmatic ad technologies enable advertisers to measure the impact of their creatives and adjust them in real-time.
 Dynamic ad creatives allow advertisers to customize their ads and deliver highly personalized messages.

 The abundance of data and AI-based predictive modeling allows programmatic to tailor the message for specific demographics, device type, location, and time.

 12. Agency vs. an in-house team

-A PwC report estimates that programmatic TV will represent approximately one-third of global TV ad revenue by 2021.
+The PwC report estimates that programmatic TV will represent approximately one-third of global TV ad revenue in 2022.

 14. Digital audio

 SoundCloud, Google, Pandora continue to make substantial earnings from programmatic advertising.

 Spotify is scaling up its programmatic advertising.
 In 2018, they reported 94% of revenue growth.
 Podcasts are also making waves in the industry.
 According to the 2021 Podcast Revenue Report, advertising revenue exceeded $1 billion on podcasts in the U.S., a 53% increase since 2017.